aws-samples/amazon-dynamodb-labs/content/scenarios/Retail Cart/references.en.md

 - What organization needs to be written to return items in sorted order (sort by)?
 - What is the hierarchy of the relationships (most general to more specific)?

-Fulfilling the second and third access patterns:
+Fulfilling the second, third, and fourth access patterns:

-- The second access pattern is an OLTP access pattern and can be modeled directly in DynamoDB
+- The second and third access patterns are OLTP access patterns and can be modeled directly in DynamoDB.
-- The third access pattern is OLAP and does not need to be fulfilled directly on DynamoDB
+- The fourth access pattern is OLAP and does not need to be fulfilled directly on DynamoDB, or in your solution for that matter.

 #### Helpful references